-You don’t need tens and thousands of dollars to score an excellent watch today.
+It’s a fact that you don’t need tens and thousands of Dollars to score an excellent watch today.
 In fact, the watch industry has numerous brands flying under the radar with history and heritage of fine watchmaking that it’s a shame they don’t have more traction.
 If you’re looking for an impromptu gift, consider buying one of these brands.

 Here are 8 of the Most Underrated Watch Brands